Once upon a time, Supreme Court nominees stood a good chance of garnering broad bipartisan support.

 John Paul Stevens -- 98-0

-Before Kavanaugh was even announced Monday night, some Democratic senators made clear they would not consider voting for him.
+Before Kavanaugh was even announced, some Democratic senators made clear they would not consider voting for him.

-“He’s a deeply, deeply conservative justice, way out of the mainstream,” Senate Democratic leader Chuck Schumer, D-N.Y., said on the Senate floor Tuesday.
+“He’s a deeply, deeply conservative justice, way out of the mainstream,” Senate Democratic leader Chuck Schumer, D-N.Y., said on the Senate floor after it was made official.

 “This was in some cases quite literally a fill-in-the-blank opposition,” Senate Majority Leader Mitch McConnell said in a floor speech.
 “They wrote statements of opposition only to fill in the name later.”